adamek195/Hotel-room-service/README.md

 2. Create file **appsettings.json** with the same settings as in **appsettings.defualt.json** in HotelRoomService.API folder.

-3. In in appsetting.json, configure the database connection string:
+3. In appsetting.json, configure the database connection string:

 - `"HotelRoomServiceCS"` - set the connection string with the same environment variables defined in the **.env** file